Ayeshaq09/Unified-mentor-projects/Interactive Map/README.md

 Clone the repository

-Run 'npm init' in vscode terminal to install all the required packages.
+Run 'npm install' in vscode terminal to install all the required packages.

 Then run 'npm start' to start the project in browser.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.